jeflem/ananke/doc/src/container-admins.md

 ```
 sshfs -p 986 testhub_user@your-host.your-domain.org: /your/local/mount/point
 ```
 where `986` is to be replaced by the host machine's SSH port and `/your/local/mount/point` is an empty directory on your local machine (create before first use).
 Contents of your home directory then should appear in that directory.

 To close the connection run:
 ```
 fusermount -u /your/local/mount/point
 ```

-If you are in Windows you may try [WinSCP](https://winscp.net).
+If you are in Windows, you may try [WinSCP](https://winscp.net).

 ## Run an Ananke container

 ### Container files, images and containers

 An image is a blueprint for containers.
 A *container* is similar to a virtual machine.
-It's purpose is to run a program in isolation from other programs on the machine.
-From one image one may create one or more containers.
+Its purpose is to run a program in isolation from other programs on the machine.
+From one image, one may create one or more containers.

 A container file contains all information relevant to Podman to build an image.

 The Ananke project's files are split into four separate parts:
 * Directories `images/ananke-base` and `images/ananke-nbgrader` contain all files needed to build Ananke's Podman images (without or with nbgrader).
-In particular, they contain the container files, named `Containerfile`.
+* In particular, they contain the container files, named `Containerfile`.
 * Directories `ananke-base-hub` and `ananke-nbgrader-hub` contain everything you need to run an Ananke container (without or with nbgrader).
-They contain config files as well es subdirectories holding data generated during container runtime.
+* They contain config files as well as subdirectories holding data generated during container runtime.

-If you want run more than one Ananke container, each container needs a separate copy of the relevant directory (`ananke-base-hub` or `ananke-nbgrader-hub`).
+If you want to run more than one Ananke container, each container needs a separate copy of the relevant directory (`ananke-base-hub` or `ananke-nbgrader-hub`).

 ### Basic Podman commands

 Podman provides several (sub-)commands to manage images and containers.
-To see all currently installed images run
+To see all currently installed images, run
 ```
 podman image ls
 ```